Did you know you can Meta+Ctrl+Scroll to zoom on Wayland?

 Okular got a welcome screen, a new Breeze icon that better matches the original, a UI overhaul for its sidebar.

-Gwenview gained feature to annotate images and edit their brightness, contrast, and gamma.
+Gwenview gained features to annotate images and edit their brightness, contrast, and gamma.

 Kate and KWrite got welcome screens, KHamburgerMenu support, searchable settings windows, keyboard macro support, and even more massive UX and feature improvements of all kinds due to an influx of new contributors and a higher tempo of regular development work.